 The ESG Committee, with the support and assistance of the executive officers, is responsible for establishing an orientation plan for new directors, along with the coordination and scheduling of educational opportunities for the Board.
 The orientation program includes a review of our governance documents and policies, along with individual meetings with our executive leaders, and tours of key facilities.
-In addition, over the last several years, the ESG Committee has coordinated training sessions by outside experts during Board meetings related to, among other things: risk assessment, insurance and management; long-term strategy development and testing; shareholder activism; investor perspective on ESG practices and trends; industry-specific education; macro-economic trends in the U.S. and global economies; and director fiduciary duties under Delaware law.
+In addition, over the last several years, the ESG Committee has coordinated training sessions by outside experts during Board meetings related to, among other things: risk assessment, insurance and management; long-term strategy; stockholder activism; ESG practices and trends; industry-specific education; macroeconomic trends in the U.S. and global economies; and director fiduciary duties under Delaware law.
 The Board also attends continuing education seminars either in person or electronically that are hosted by outside experts such as the National Association of Corporate Directors in order to stay current with best practices and evolving trends.
 Finally, management regularly provides the Board with published articles and white papers authored by outside experts on topics ranging from stockholder activism during the COVID-19 pandemic to ESG trends to proxy advisory firm ratings, guidance and proposed regulations.